cmacmackin/PolyCon/README.md

 ```

 ## Compiling
-PolyCon is known to work with Gfortran 5.3.0 and ifort 16.0.1.
+PolyCon is known to work with Gfortran 5.3.0 and ifort 16.0.1 on Ubuntu/Linux
+Mint.
+It is known not to work for storing character strings when using
+Gfortran 4.8.
 The latter
 requires the `-assume realloc_lhs` to be used.
 A makefile is provided which
 calls `gfortran-5`.
 Static and shared libraries are compiled using `make static`
 and `make shared`, respectively.
 The test program can be build using